 My reasons for this?
 Well, an article by The Guardian reported on the most comprehensive study to date on how summer heat is affecting us.
 According to this article and study, our hot summers are causing an increase in mental health emergencies.

-A study by Hansen, Bi, Nitschke, Ryan, Pisaniello, and Tucker (2008) found that above 26.7°C, they observed a positive relationship between our hot summer temperatures and hospital admissions for mental and behavioral disorders.
+A study by Hansen, Bi, Nitschke, Ryan, Pisaniello, and Tucker (2008) found that above 26.7°C, they observed a positive relationship between our hot summer temperatures and hospital admissions for mental and behavioural disorders.
 Thus, the results highlight how our hot summers pose a genuine risk to those of us with mental health issues.

-This is supported by Mullins and White (2019) study, who estimates that a 0.56°C (or 1°F as stated in the study, but Fahrenheit makes no sense to me) average monthly temperature increase was associated with a 0.48% increase in mental health A&E (emergency department) visits and a 0.35% increase in suicides.
+This is supported by Mullins and White’s (2019) study, which estimates that a 0.56°C (or 1°F as stated in the study, but Fahrenheit makes no sense to me) average monthly temperature increase was associated with a 0.48% increase in mental health A&E (emergency department) visits and a 0.35% increase in suicides.
 They also found through mental health self-reports that a 0.56°C (1°F) increase in temperature causes a 0.06% increase in the number of days of reported poor mental wellbeing.

 Just to emphasise just how real a problem our hot summers are, Liu et al. (2021) conducted a meta-analysis study of peer-reviewed epidemiological studies on heat exposure and mental health outcomes (1990-2020).
 The team found that for every 1°C increase in temperature during our hot summers, there is an associated 2.2% increase in mental health-related mortality.